Self-guided – 8 days

 DAY 6: CASTRO – TRICASE

-We continue with the discovery of the many wonders Salento has to show: castles, villages, ancient trees, dry stone architectures.
-You will begin the stage from the Angevin Castle, which gave its name to the city (from the Latin Castrum = fortress), built on the highest point of the promontory around the 12th century.
-Around the castle is spread the village, surrounded by walls as a defence – as well as Otranto – against the constant assaults from the sea.
-Just outside of Castro you will notice one of the traits of the southernmost part of Salento, the presence of many small villages, sometimes far from each other just a few hundred meters.
-In a few steps you will pass through Vignacastrisi, you will glimpse the village of Diso and you will be already inside the small town of Marittima.
-From here on out, you will enjoy a long path of typical Salento countryside, with some sea views and the presence of several “pajare”, which are circular or square buildings entirely built in stone by local farmers over the centuries.
-They served as home or shelter for animals and tools.
-Just before you arrive in Tricase you will meet an enormous tree, an almost 1000-year-old Quercia Vallonea.
-It is an authentic monumental plant, considered among the most beautiful trees in Italy.
+You will continue with the discovery of the many wonders that Salento has to offer: castles, villages, thousand-year-old trees, dry stone architecture.
+You can start your stop at the Angevin castle, which gives its name to the town (from the Latin Castrum = fortress), built around the 12th century on the highest point of the promontory.
+The village developed around the castle, surrounded by walls to defend it – like Otranto – from the constant assaults from the sea.
+Just outside Castro you will notice that the southernmost part of Salento is characterized by the presence of many small towns, sometimes only a few hundred metres apart.
+After the small town of Marina di Marittima, there is a long stretch of typical Salento countryside, with a few views of the sea and the presence of numerous “pajare”, circular or square buildings, built entirely of stone over the centuries by local farmers.
+They were used as dwellings or as shelters for animals and tools.
+Just before arriving in Tricase you will come across a huge tree, a Vallonea Oak, almost 1,000 years old: an authentic plant monument.